There are several ways to pay your bills, for example online with your banking user identifiers, using a bank transfer form or with cash.

-You can open a bank account only if you have a passport.
-The bank has its own rules on the types of passport it accepts.
-If the bank does not accept your passport, you will not be able to get a bank account.
+You can open a bank account only if you have a passport, foreign ID card or other official identification document.
+The bank has its own rules on the types of documents it accepts.
+If the bank does not accept your document, you will not be able to get a bank account.
 Then you will have to pay bills with cash for the time being.

 How to get online banking user identifiers?